wdv4758h/pypy-extradoc/blog/draft/incremental-gc.rst

 from the outside.
 CPython employs a cyclic garbage collector which is used to find such cycles.
-It walks over all objects in memory, starting from some known roots, such as ``type`` objects, variables on the stack, etc. This solves the problem, but can create noticable GC pauses as the heap becomes large and convoluted.
+It walks over all objects in memory, starting from some known roots, such as ``type`` objects, variables on the stack, etc. This solves the problem, but can create noticable, undeterministic GC pauses as the heap becomes large and convoluted.

 PyPy essentially has only the cycle finder - it does not bother with reference counting, instead it walks alive objects every now and then (this is a big